galaxyproject/planemo/docs/commands/test.rst

 option or force planemo to download a disposable instance with the ``--install_galaxy`` flag.

-In additon to to quick summary printed to the console - various detailed output summaries can be configured. ``tool_test_output.html`` (settable via ``--test_output``) will contain a human consumable HTML report describing the test run.
+In addition to to quick summary printed to the console - various detailed output summaries can be configured. ``tool_test_output.html`` (settable via ``--test_output``) will contain a human consumable HTML report describing the test run.
 A JSON file (settable via ``--test_output_json``